-The Yakshyeshwor temple or the Pashupatinath temple of Bhaktapur is one of the best contributions of Malla dynasties.
+The Yakshyeshwor temple or the Pashupatinath temple of Bhaktapur is one of the best contributions of the Malla dynasties.
 The temple still stands in between us, right behind the Vatsala Durga temple within the courtyard of Bhaktapur Durbar Square.

 Yes, the king Yakshya Malla, who ruled over Bhaktapur from 1428 to 1482 A.D.
 He also made Bhaktapur a strong fort and expanded its territory.